oalanicolas/aios-squads/packages/aios-2d-unity-game-dev/data/aios-kb.md

 ## Core Configuration for Game Development (core-config.yaml)

-**New in V4**: The `expansion-packs/bmad-2d-unity-game-dev/core-config.yaml` file enables BMad to work seamlessly with any Unity project structure, providing maximum flexibility for game development.
+**New in V4**: The `expansion-packs/aios-2d-unity-game-dev/core-config.yaml` file enables AIOS to work seamlessly with any Unity project structure, providing maximum flexibility for game development.

 ### Game Development Configuration

-The expansion pack follows the standard BMad configuration patterns.
-Copy your core-config.yaml file to expansion-packs/bmad-2d-unity-game-dev/ and add Game-specific configurations to your project's `core-config.yaml`:
+The expansion pack follows the standard AIOS configuration patterns.
+Copy your core-config.yaml file to expansion-packs/aios-2d-unity-game-dev/ and add Game-specific configurations to your project's `core-config.yaml`:

 ```yaml
 markdownExploder: true